-The book is about wave propagation along guiding structures, eg., transmission lines, hollow waveguides and optical fibers.
+The book focuses on wave propagation along guiding structures, eg., transmission lines, hollow waveguides and optical fibers.
 There are numerous applications for these structures.
 Optical fiber systems are crucial for internet and many communication systems.
-Although transmission lines are replaced by optical fibers optical systems and wireless systems in telecommunication, they are still very important at short distance communication, in measurement equipment, and in high frequency circuits.
-The hollow waveguides are used in radars and instruments for very high frequencies.
-They are also important in particle accelerators where they transfer microwaves at high power.
-We devote one chapter in the book to the electromagnetic fields that can exist in cavities with metallic walls.
-Such cavities are vital for modern particle accelerators.
-The cavities are placed along the pipe where the particles travel.
-As a bunch of particles enters the cavity it is accelerated by the electric field in the cavity.
+The transmission lines used to be very important for long distance communication.
+Today they are replaced by fiber optical systems and wireless systems.
+Nevertheless the transmission lines are still important at short distance communication, in measurement equipment, and in high frequency circuits.
+The hollow waveguides are used at very high microwave frequencies in radars and also in measurement equipment.
+They are also vital in particle accelerators where they transfer microwaves at high power.
+We devote one chapter in the book to resonance cavities and the role they play in particle accelerators.
+Cavities are resonators where only electromagnetic fields with specific frequencies can exist.
+In particle accelerators the particles are accelerated by the electric fields in such cavities.
+The cavities are then placed along the pipe where the particles travel.
+The electromagnetic energy in the cavity is supplied by a source, eg., a klystron, to the cavity via waveguides.

 The electromagnetic fields in waveguides and cavities are described by Maxwell's equations.
 These equations constitute a system of partial differential equations (PDE).
 For a number of important geometries the equations can be solved analytically.
 In the book the analytic solutions for the most important geometries are derived by utilizing the method of separation of variables.
-For more complicated waveguide and cavity geometries we determine the electromagnetic fields by numerical methods.
-There are a number of commercial software packages that are suitable for such evaluations.
-We chose to refer to COMSOL Multiphysics, which is based on the finite element method (FEM), in many of our examples.
-The commercial software packages are very advanced and can solve Maxwell's equations in most geometries.
-However, it is vital to understand the analytical solutions of the simple geometries.
+For waveguide geometries where analytical methods cannot be applied, we rely on numerical methods.
+We determine the electromagentic fields in such geometries by using commercial software packages based on the finite element method (FEM).
+The commercial software packages are very advanced and can solve Maxwell's equations in almost any geometry.
+However, it is vital to understand the analytical solutions of the simple geometries in order to evaluate and understand the numerical solutions of more complicated geometries.